rotexsoft/versatile-collections/README.md

 ## Contributing

-- master branch currently contains code for the latest version, which as of March 2024 is 6.x
+- master branch currently contains code for the latest version, which as of Oct 2025 is 7.x
+- Bugfixes for version 6.x should be applied to the 6.x branch.
 - Bugfixes for version 5.x should be applied to the 5.x branch.
 - Bugfixes for version 4.x should be applied to the 4.X branch.
 - Bugfixes for version 3.x should be applied to the 3.X branch.